Sister Susie's Sewing Shirts for Soldiers

-"Sister Susie's Sewing Shirts for Soldiers" is a World War I era song that tells about a young girl sewing shirts for soldiers fighting abroad.
+"Sister Susie's Sewing Shirts for Soldiers" is a World War I-era song that tells about a young girl sewing shirts for soldiers fighting abroad.
 Her efforts are in vain however, as "Some soldiers send epistles, say they'd sooner sleep in thistles, than the saucy soft short shirts for soldiers sister Susie sews."

-Herman Darewski composed the music, while the lyrics were written by R.P.
+Herman Darewski composed the music, with lyrics by R.P.
 Weston.
 Both Billy Murray and Al Jolson sang early versions of the song, which was published by T. B. Harms & Francis and Day & Hunter in 1914.
-Each verse was meant to be sung faster than the last which presented issues for soldiers who had consumed large quantities of beer.
+Each verse was meant to be sung faster than the last, which presented issues for soldiers who had consumed large quantities of beer.